romaintribout/Sigfox-NODEMCU-BRKWS01-Wisol-SFM10R1/README.md

 # Message with NODEMCU (ESP8266) and BRKWS01 (Sigfox Wisol SFM10R1) to your python Flask backend

-Learn to send a Sigfox message with a NodeMCU (ESP8266) and BRKWS01 (Sigfox Wisol module - SFM10R1) - to your python Flask backend
+Learn to send a Sigfox message with a NodeMCU (ESP8266) and BRKWS01 (Sigfox Wisol module - SFM10R1) - to your python Flask backend.
+Inspired by louis moreau's Github: https://github.com/luisomoreau/arduinoUno-wisol

 ## Requirements
 ### Hardware